-In order to ensure that degree audits and published program information are accurate, the Graduate School must be informed of revisions to program curriculum and changes to requirements.
-Major changes require review and approval by the Graduate School before they can be implemented.
+To ensure that program information and degree audits are accurate, the Graduate School must be informed of changes to degree or certificate programs before they are implemented.

-The Graduate School must review and approve requests for substantive revisions to program curriculum and requirements.
-Such changes affect the scope or nature of the degree or certificate program.
+The Graduate School must approve requests for substantive revisions to curriculum and requirements that affect the scope or nature of the program.
 Extensive revisions may require review by the Rackham Executive Board.
 Major changes include:

-- A new mission or focus, including change of the program name.
+- A new mission or focus, including change of program name.

 - Modifications to admission requirements.

-- Any change that has implications for the level or nature of student career prospects.
+- Any change that has implications for student career prospects.

 - Change in the number of required credit hours.